twilio/twilio-video-ios/README.md

 # Twilio Programmable Video for iOS

-This repository contains releases for the Twilio Programmable Video for iOS SDK.
-These releases can be used on their own, using Carthage or by CocoaPods.
+This repository contains releases of Twilio's Programmable Video SDK for iOS.
+These releases can be consumed manually, or via Carthage or CocoaPods.

 ### Carthage Integration

 We support integration using Carthage binary frameworks.
-You can add Programmable Video for iOS by adding the following line to your Cartfile:
+You can add Programmable Video to your project by adding the following line to your Cartfile:
 ```
 github "twilio/twilio-video-ios"
 ```

 Then run `carthage bootstrap` (or `carthage update` if you are updating your SDKs)

+On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop each framework you want to use from the Carthage/Build folder on disk.

 On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
 Create a Run Script in which you specify your shell (ex: `/bin/sh`), add the following contents to the script area below the shell: